Updated on 10/4/2021

 Anger management is about being able to recognize the signs of anger, and learning to maintain control during an angering situation by dealing with your anger in a responsible and constructive way.
 In anger management classes, individuals are encouraged to identify anger triggers and learn to resolve them with assertiveness and control.
 The goal of anger management is not to stop you from feeling angry or teach you to hold in anger.
 Instead, it lets you express your anger appropriately and in a healthy, suitable setting.

 Anger management is a helpful way to control anger issues, and you can acquire this skill on your own, with the help of self-help books, or via online resources.
-Attending anger management classes will give you a more hands-on, practical approach to dealing with anger issues, as can working with a licensed therapist knowledgeable in anger management skills.
+Attending anger management classes will give you a more hands-on, practical approach to dealing with anger issues, as can working with a licensed online therapist knowledgeable in anger management skills.

 Anger management strategies